Resource Specifications for Resource-Manipulating Programs: Case Study

 \begin{itemize} \item\textbf{Two-Way Peg:} After transferring a token from one chain to another, it should be possible to send the token back to the original account.
 Performing this round-trip token transfer should not result in any balance changes on either chain. \item\textbf{Preservation of Supply:} For any given native token, the sum of the native token (excluding tokens in escrow accounts) and all derived voucher tokens should remain constant. \end{itemize}

 These properties originate from the IBC specification \scite{tokentransferspec}, although the two-way peg property we consider is stronger than the version in the original specification.
 To verify the implementation, it was necessary to make some changes to the code in order to workaround limitations of Prusti.
-For example, the \texttt{TracePath} data structure is implemented using data structures that are not fully supported by Prusti, therefore, we simplified the definitions of such types.
+For example, the \texttt{TracePath} data structure is implemented using data structures that are not fully supported by Prusti; therefore, we simplified the definitions of such types.
 However, these changes are orthogonal to our verification methodology.

-In addition, we have not yet implemented support for coupling invariants on \emph{traits}, therefore, to verify the implementation we changed the interface to define \texttt{BankKeeper} as a struct instead.
-As the expected properties and behaviour of the \texttt{BankKeeper} remain the same, this change is not significant, and the results of our verification are still applicable to the original design.
+\zgout{In addition, we have not yet implemented support for coupling invariants on \emph{traits}, therefore, to verify the implementation we changed the interface to define \texttt{BankKeeper} as a struct instead.
+As the expected properties and behaviour of the \texttt{BankKeeper} remain the same, this change is not significant, and the results of our verification are still applicable to the original design.}

 The token transfer application relies on implementations of the IBC core standards~\cite{ibccoreprotocol} to coordinate communication across chains.
 For example, executing code on the remote chain involves generating cryptographic proofs, serialising message data, and routing messages appropriately.
 These aspects are unrelated to the application logic itself, furthermore, verification of these aspects would likely not benefit from our resource reasoning methodology.
-Therefore, we assume that these components function correctly.
+Therefore, we assume that these components function correctly.{ The token transfer application relies on an implementation of the IBC core standards~\cite{ibccoreprotocol} to coordinate communication across chains.
+We assume the correctness of this implementation, as verification of these aspects would likely not benefit from our resource reasoning methodology.}